 TARGET DATE FOR IMPLEMENTATION

 RESPONSIBLE OFFICIAL(S)

-ACTION PLAN AND RESPONSE BY MANAGEMENT after the decline, the percentage decline in service potential or other considerations.
+ACTION PLAN AND RESPONSE BY MANAGEMENT significant.
+Such judgements may be based on the relative costs of providing the service before and after the decline, the percentage decline in service potential or other considerations.
 The decline in service potential is expected to be permanent when management has no reasonable expectation that the lost service potential will be replaced or restored.
 In certain circumstances evidence may be available to demonstrate that the impairment will be temporary.
 In such circumstances, management considers whether the decline in service potential will be significant.
 Internal Sources Is there evidence available that indicates physical damage of the asset?
-Have Significant changes and taken place in the near future that will adversely affect the use of the asset by the entity; Plans to discontinue the department to which the asset belongs Plans to dispose of the asset earlier than expected Plans that will render the asset idle
+Have Significant changes and taken place in the entity or is going to take place in the near future that will adversely affect the use of the asset by the entity; Plans to discontinue the department to which the asset belongs Plans to dispose of the asset earlier than expected Figus that will reduce the asset fale

 FOCUS AREA / MATTERS RAISED

 Comm.
-John To Salahit Finding
+The Audit

 TARGET DATE FOR IMPLEMENTATION 28 February 2024 30 June 2024 RESPONSIBLE OFFICIAL(S) Chief Financial Officer SCM Manager Chief Financial Officer SCM Manager ACTION PLAN AND RESPONSE BY MANAGEMENT A decision is taken to halt construction of the asset before it is completed Reports that indicate service performance of the asset, that is significantly worse than expected Management agrees with the audit finding, the final Fixed asset register and the Audited financial statement differed with an amount of R33 875.42, management agree to correct the Annual financial statement to agree the Fixed asset register of 2022 period.
 The correcting adjustment will be as follows, the table below indicates the categories where difference was noted.
-Management disagrees with audit finding.
-Municipality did not receive donations to the value of R1,244,393.23, there difference mentioned by auditors is operational expenses incurred by SANTUM between 5 and 9 September 2022, Consultants were paid by SANTUM for these sessions.
+Management disagrees with audit finding. t Municipality did not receive donations to the value of R1,244,393.23, there difference mentioned by auditors is operational expenses incurred by SANTUM between 5 and 9 September 2022, Consultants were paid by SANTUM for these sessions.
 GRAP 23 revenue from non-exchange transferred donations amounted to R1 178 893 was recognized by Municipality money for the workshop that took place a year before was excluded.
 All tax invoices for the PPE were submitted to the municipality.
-FOCUS AREA / MATTERS RAISED Follow up on prior year Iss.36-CoAF 36: Depreciation issues : Kestell Lab Donated: Assets not recognized in the asset register and the donation not approved by council Comm. for Audit gnibnii (COAF 45) (CoAF 100)
+FOCUS AREA / MATTERS RAISED Follow up on prior year Iss.36-CoAF 36: Depreciation issues : Kestell Lab Donated: Assets not recognized in the asset register and the donation not approved by council Comm. fibuA to Finding (CoAF 45) (CoAF 100)